Strong black woman

 The strong black woman schema, as defined by scholars, is an archetype of how the ideal Black woman is expected to act, which has been characterized by three components: emotional restraint, independence, and caretaking.
 Strong black women are expected to display strength and independence by holding back their emotions and taking responsibility for other people's problems.
 The schema originated from stereotypes of enslaved Black women and grew from the intersectional oppression that Black women face from societal expectations.

-Some examples of idealized strong black women in today's society include Michelle Obama, Oprah, Beyonce, and Serena Williams.
+Some examples of idealized strong black women in today's society include Michelle Obama, Oprah, Beyoncé, and Serena Williams.
 Although these women's attributes are regarded as the standard for how strong black women can achieve great success in society, they are outliers.
 Not all Black women are offered the same opportunities, but they are still held to the same standard of near-indestructibility, which is why the strong black woman is considered a schema, as it is malleable and continuously changes alongside societal expectations of womanhood and strength.